 My first “parkour” video would have been Russian Climbing by Oleg Vorslav.
 This was before Youtube existed and I’m not really sure when or where I first saw it.
 But I immediately decided that this is what I needed to do with the rest of my life.
 I was training for quite a while before I even realized there were other people in the US that were doing the same thing that I was.
 My first big jam was in Madison (not sure what year that was) with Mark Toorock, Travis Graves, Levi Meeuwenburg, and bunch of other awesome people.

-Now, years later, I own a parkour gym and I’m a member of a major international parkour team.
+Now, years later, I own a parkour gym in Minneapolis and previous member of a major international parkour team.
 I love my life!

 HISTORY OF MARTIAL ARTS